Letter from Birmingham Jail: Summary and themes

 King's letter, dated April 16, 1963, responded to several criticisms made by the "A Call for Unity" clergymen, who agreed that social injustices existed but argued that the battle against racial segregation should be fought solely in the courts, not the streets.
-He also criticizes the claim that African Americans should wait patiently while these battles are fought in the courts.
-As a minister, King responded to the criticisms on religious grounds.
-As an activist challenging an entrenched social system, he argued on legal, political, and historical grounds.
-As an African American, he spoke of the country's oppression of Black people, including himself.
-As an orator, he used many persuasive techniques to reach the hearts and minds of his audience.
-Altogether, King's letter was a powerful defense of the motivations, tactics, and goals of the Birmingham campaign and the Civil Rights Movement more generally.
+He also criticized the assertion that African Americans ought to wait patiently while these battles were fought in the courts.